-The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on August 9, 2022.
-On August 9, 2022, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On August 10, 2022, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name, which differed from the named Respondent, and contact information in the Complaint.
-The Center sent an email communication to the Complainant on August 13, 2022, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amended Complaint1.
-The Complainant filed an amended Complaint on August 16, 2022.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the "Center") on March 16, 2023.
+On March 17, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On March 17, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent (Registration Private, Domains By Proxy, LLC) and contact information in the Complaint.
+The Center sent an email communication to the Complainant on March 22, 2023 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on March 22, 2023.